 Frequently Asked Questions

 I'm having difficulty getting a flight to leave the U.S. What happens if I cannot leave during my grace period?
-Has the government loosened this regulation because of COVID-19?
+(Updated 5/26/23)

-If your I-20/DS-2019 grace period is expiring soon and you are unable to return to your home country after contacting your respective embassy in the U.S., the following are options that may still be available to you:
+If your I-20/DS-2019 grace period is expiring soon and you are unable to return to your home country, the following are options that may still be available to you:

 - Start a new program at UD